rbind/deleeuw/content/post/sixth.md

 `$x_\infty\in X$`, i.e. a point with `$x_\infty=\mathop{\text{argmin}}_{x\in X}g(x,x_\infty)$`.
 More precisely, the sequence
 `$f(x^{(k)})$` converges, each accumulation point of the sequence `$x^{(k)}$` we generate is a fixed point, and all accumulation points have the same function value.
 The assumptions for convergence can be relaxed a great deal, but we will not specify these in detail.

-Finally, not that we use majorization for minimization.
-In the same way we can use minorization for maximization.
-This is the reason majorization algorithms are often called MM algorithms these days.
+Finally, note that we use majorization for minimization problems.
+In the same way we can use minorization for maximization problems.
+This is the reason majorization algorithms are usually called MM algorithms these days.

 <h3>1.2 Differentiable Functions</h3>